Disability Service: Data Protection and Confidentiality

-This statement outlines the reasons Goldsmiths Disability Service collects certain personal data; how this is used and who has access to it; and for how long we retain confidential information.
+This statement outlines the reasons Goldsmiths Disability and Inclusion Service collects certain personal data; how this is used and who has access to it; and for how long we retain confidential information.

 Primary page content